Sports Coaching and Analysis BSc (Hons)

 - Advanced strength and conditioning practices

 This module is designed to advance your understanding of strength and conditioning.
 It includes selection, administration and interpretation of exercise tests.
 The module will develop the theory of periodisation and approaches to programme design to include sport and athlete performance profiling.
 It will also evaluate recovery strategies and the issue of over training.
 Technological aids in optimising performance, such as hypoxia and vibration training, will be addressed, as will the challenges of certain environmental factors in order to support athletes in optimising their approaches to training and performance.
 Assessment method: 100% coursework.

-One of the great things about this course is that you’ll have the opportunity to obtain coaching qualifications as you study.
-These qualifications will, where possible, be embedded within the modules - and you can progress your level of coaching award throughout your degree.
-You'll also get the chance to work in a broad range of coaching, teaching and sports science placements where you'll be supported and mentored by staff and industry professionals to maximise your employability.
+You’ll have the opportunity to obtain coaching qualifications as you study.
+Where possible, qualifications will be embedded within modules - and you can progress your level of coaching award throughout your degree.
+You'll also get the chance to work in a broad range of coaching, teaching and sports science placements, where you'll be supported and mentored by staff and industry professionals to maximise your employability.

 - Sports coaching in clubs and schools;

 - Sport programme co-ordinators;

 - Local authority coaching program staff, leisure services department staff and community sports coaching programme staff;